Dr. Bruce N. Walker

 Dr. Benjamin K. Davison

-Ben completed his PhD in the School of Interactive Computing in the HCC program, in Spring 2013.
+Ben completed his PhD in the School of Interactive Computing in the HCC program, in 2013.
 His dissertation research studied the development, deployment, and usage of auditory display and sonification software for Math education for students with vision loss.
 He was the lead developer on the Sonification Sandbox project, and a researcher on the Auditory Graphs and Advanced Auditory Menus projects.
 Ben is now (from 2012) a researcher at Google, but in his spare time continues to collaborate with the Sonification Lab on various projects.

 [Masters: "Documentation in a medical setting with young and older adults"]